jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Just go to the elastic search website and you will find a `docker run` command for a single node dev deployment and a `docker compose` for a more elaborate 3 node cluster setup.
 I did the best of both and selected single node deployment with docker compose.

-4. Dockerizing Spring Boot is once you know what not to do
+4. Dockerizing Spring Boot is easy once you know what not to do

-Even though Spring has a great tutorial about how to dockerize spring boot apps and dividing them in layers for efficiency, I still screwed up mine and had to waste a day figuring out what was the issue.
+Even though Spring has a great tutorial about how to dockerize spring boot apps and how to divide them in layers for efficiency.
+But I still screwed up mine and had to waste a day figuring out what was the issue.